himanshuc11/AlgoExpertFullStack/README.md

 + How to perform Basic Remote Code Execution
 + How to use Functional Components in React
 + Include various NPM packages for performing certain tasks
++ How to use Context instead of drilling down props

 # Improvement's that can be made
 + Allow user to execute code in languages other than Python